 Agility classes, scent detection, lure coursing, and flyball are all great ways for your pup to stay active and social.
 Work with a dog trainer to focus on animal behaviour training to keep your pup occupied.

-If you are new to dog sports, check out your local dog sport clubs.
+If you are new to dog sports, check out your local dog sports clubs.
 They may have free trial classes to help you decide if this activity is suitable for your pooch.

 Dog obedience and sports are great ways to keep your dog engaged.